Kirstjen Nielsen Defends Family Separation, Says Cages For Kids Are Better Than Cages For Dogs

 “Does it differ from the cages you put your dogs in when you let them stay outside, is it different?”

-Nielsen insisted it is, explaining that the detention centers the children are being kept in are “larger, it has facilities, it provides room to sit, to stand, to lay down -”
+Nielsen insisted it is, explaining that the detention centers the children are being kept in are “larger, it has facilities, it provides room to sit, to stand, to lay down.”

 The representative was not exactly impressed with Nielsen’s explanation, interrupting her to point out that her dog’s cage also has room to sit, stand, and lay down.